uwmadison-chm/bioread/README.md

 ```
-Print the markers from an AcqKnowledge file.
+Print the event markers from an AcqKnowledge file.

 Usage:
   acq_markers [options] <file>...